FiditeNemini/artcraft/_develop/docs/local_development/general_setup.md

 FakeYou Development Setup (bare metal)
 ======================================

-Set your Environment .env File with the following paths, copy this in The root path and the folders associated with the path.
-This will change the base paths for development.
-STORYTELLER_ROOT = "/home/tensor/code/storyteller" # change this
-STORYTELLER_FRONTEND = "storyteller-frontend"
-STORYTELLER_ML = "storyteller-ml"
-STORYTELLER_RUST = "storyteller-rust"

 This document describes how to run the FakeYou infrastructure on your development machine's bare metal (no containers).